 If a student's cumulative GPA falls below 3.3, the student must earn a term GPA of 3.3 or above in the following quarter to stay in good standing.
 If the student does not achieve a 3.3 term GPA, then the student will be dismissed from the combined program and resume the traditional B.A./B.S./B.F.A.

-If dismissed from the combined degree program after graduate courses have been passed, the graduate curses may only apply to the undergraduate degree.
+If dismissed from the combined degree program after graduate courses have been passed, the graduate courses may only apply to the undergraduate degree.
 Should the student later be admitted to a graduate program, graduate courses applied to the undergraduate degree many not apply to the graduate program and may not be repeated if they are required in the declared graduate curriculum.
 Other graduate courses may be substituted in this case.

 Designing a Course of Study